 What advantage is there to working with an attorney in a divorce or custody case?

 We often meet with people who have tried to handle their case without the assistance of an experienced attorney.
 They come to us because they need help fixing previous mistakes that they have made.
 Unfortunately, in many circumstances, there is very little we can do to undo some of the damage they have caused.

 When you have an attorney working with you from the very beginning, you have someone who knows how the courts in Michigan handle these cases.
 You get a full breakdown of your case.
 You get to know your case’s strengths and weaknesses, and have someone who will take on the fight for you going forward.

 Don’t I only need a lawyer if I plan on taking my case to court?

 No. You should always have an attorney at least review your situation before you make any final decisions.
 Even if you and your spouse or co-parent agree to pretty much every single item that needs to be decided, you have to make sure you are protecting yourself.
 Your attorney can offer you critical advice and guidance to limit any potential problems that may develop as a result of the agreements you make.

 Free Consultations Available

 We realize that this probably doesn’t answer the specific questions you have about your case.
-We invite you to call our office in Trenton at 734-692-3225 or send us an email to arrange your consultation with a lawyer who has over 25 years of family law experience.
+We invite you to call our office in Trenton at 734-800-2699 or send us an email to arrange your consultation with a lawyer who has three decades of family law experience.